 Please select a heading from the following menu for further information:

-Why is the City doing an Official Plan update?
+Why did the City do an Official Plan update?

 The Official Plan will be reviewed every five years in accordance with the requirements of the Planning Act and may be amended by the City to reflect changing circumstances or new priorities for resource protection, growth or redevelopment.
 This helps to keep the document current on an ongoing basis.

-What information are we including in the Official Plan Update?
+What information will be included in the Official Plan Update?

 Although the Official Plan Update is required every 5 years by legislation, there are many reasons why it is important to have this document updated.